San Agustin Shopping Center

 How to get there

-San Agustin’s shopping centre is located in the middle of town between the main road GC 500, and the Hotel Don Gregory, and only about 2 min from the beautiful Las Burras beach, you cannot miss it.
+San Agustin’s shopping center is located in the middle of town between the main road GC 500, and the Hotel Don Gregory, and only about 2 min from the beautiful Las Burras beach, you cannot miss it.
 If you come by car, the first hour of parking is free – perfect for those looking to buy just a few things and leave.
 You’ll recognize the shopping center from afar by either its signpost or by the fact that it’s located at the roundabout with a replica of the Maspalomas lighthouse.